DanielDAfework/Anvil-demo/README.md

 ### Template Aliases
 The system uses the following aliases for agreement dates:
-Make sure to set these aliases in your template
+Make sure to set these aliases in your template, these will repleace the first three boxes in the templates.
-- `agreementDate` - Full date string
 - `agreementMonth` - Month component
 - `agreementDay` - Day component
 - `agreementYear` - Year component (last two digits, format: YY)